Polish State Railways: Former PKP group companies

-PKP Przewozy Regionalne
+Polregio

-Until 22 December 2008 Przewozy Regionalne (Regional Transports in Polish) was a wholly owned subsidiary of the PKP Group; after that date, all of its shares have been transferred to Poland's 16 regional governments.
+Until 22 December 2008, Polregio was a wholly owned subsidiary of the PKP Group; after that date, all of its shares have been transferred to Poland's 16 regional governments.
 Thus, the company is no longer part of the PKP Group and on interregional routes its InterRegio trains compete with PKP Intercity TLK trains.
 This was done in order to increase competition amongst operators on the Polish rail network.
 The company finally changed its name from PKP Przewozy Regionalne to Przewozy Regionalne on 8 December 2009, and was fully rebranded as Polregio in December 2016.

 Polskie Linie Kolejowe

 Former headquarters of the Polish State Railways in Warsaw on Targowa Street.
 Now the HQ of PKP Polskie Linie Kolejowe.

 A company responsible for maintenance of rail tracks, conducting trains across the country, scheduling train timetables, and management of railway property, such as lines and stations.
 In 2024 PKP owns 16.54% of this company's shares.